Desiccation: DNA damage and repair

-Several bacterial species have been shown to accumulate DNA damages upon desiccation.
+Several bacterial species have been shown to accumulate DNA damage upon desiccation.
 Deinococcus radiodurans is extremely resistant to ionizing radiation.
 The functions necessary to survive ionizing radiation are also necessary to survive prolonged desiccation.
 Radiation resistance is considered to be an incidental consequence of the organism's evolutionary adaptation to dehydration, a common physiological stress in nature.
 The chromosomal DNA from desiccated D. radiodurans revealed increased DNA double-strand breaks.
 DNA double-strand breaks are repaired principally by a RecA-dependent recombination process that requires the presence of two genome copies.
 By this process D. radiodurans can survive thousands of double-strand breaks per cell.

 Mycobacterium smegmatis mutant strains that are deficient in the ability to repair double-strand breaks by the non-homologous end joining (NHEJ) pathway are more sensitive to prolonged desiccation during stationary phase than wild-type strains.
-NHEJ appears to be the preferred pathway for repairing double-strand breaks caused by desiccation during stationary phase.
+NHEJ appears to be the preferred pathway for repairing double-strand breaks caused by desiccation during the stationary phase.
 NHEJ can repair double-strand breaks even when only one chromosome is present in a cell.

 Upon exposure to extreme dryness, Bacillus subtilis endospores acquire DNA-double strand breaks and DNA-protein crosslinks.

 Broadcasting

 In broadcast engineering, a desiccator may be used to pressurize the feedline of a high-power transmitter.
 Because it carries a large amount of energy from the transmitter to the antenna, the feedline must have low dielectric losses.
 Because it must also be lightweight so as not to overload the radio tower, air is often used as the dielectric.
 Since moisture can condense in these lines, desiccated air or nitrogen gas is pumped in.
-This pressure also keeps water or other dampness from coming in the line at any point along its length.
+This pressure also keeps water or other dampness from coming into the line at any point along its length.